preactjs/preact-www/content/en/tutorial/08-keys.md

 In chapter one, we saw how Preact uses a Virtual DOM to calculate what changed between two trees described by our JSX, then applies those changes to the HTML DOM to update pages.
-This works well for most scenarios, but occasionally requires that Preact "guess" about how the shape of the tree has changed between two renders.
+This works well for most scenarios, but occasionally requires that Preact "guesses" how the shape of the tree has changed between two renders.

 The most common scenario where Preact's guess is likely to be different